 Reporting by Member States under paragraph 25 of resolution 1973 (2011) also applies to the travel ban.
 Paragraph 25 of resolution 1973 (2011) “[u]rges all States […] to cooperate fully with the Committee and the Panel of Experts, in particular by supplying any information at their disposal on the implementation of the measures decided in resolution 1970 […] in particular incidents of non-compliance.”

-Upon discovery of cases where listed individuals are present on or transiting through their territory , either of which occurred without their knowledge or permission, and such cases do not fall under the categories of exceptions or exemptions (see below), Member States are urged to report such non-compliance of the travel ban.
+Upon discovery of cases where listed individuals are present on or transiting through their territory where such individuals do not fall under the categories of exceptions or exemptions (see below), whether or not such presence or transit occurred without their knowledge or permission, Member States are urged to report such non-compliance with the travel ban.

 Exceptions